 Andrew Likierman became non-executive Chairman of the National Audit Office on 1 January 2009.
-He is also Dean of London Business School and a non-executive Director of Barclays plc.
+He is also Dean of London Business School.
 In the course of his career, Andrew has been Head of the Government Accountancy Service and was a Managing Director of the Financial Management, Reporting and Audit Directorate at the Treasury.

 Naaz Coker started her career in the NHS working as a pharmaceutical officer before becoming a clinical director and general manager.
 She served as a Director at the King’s Fund and was Chair of the British Refugee Council for eight years.

 Naaz served as Chair of the St George’s NHS Trust until 2011 and was named Asian Woman of the Year in 2000 and 2003.

 Gillian Guy is the Chief Executive of Citizens Advice and has experience in both the public and voluntary sectors.
 She began her career as a lawyer in private practice before moving to local government.